Aguascalientes (city): Culture and recreation

 Aguascalientes houses the largest festival held in Mexico, the San Marcos Fair, which takes place from the middle of April to the beginning of May.
 The celebration was held originally in the San Marcos church, neighborhood, and its magnificent neoclassical garden; since then, it has greatly expanded to cover a huge area of exposition spaces, bullrings, nightclubs, theaters, performance stages, theme parks, hotels, convention centers, and other attractions.
 It attracts almost 7 million visitors to Aguascalientes every year.

-The old part of the city revolves around downtown and the four original neighborhoods from which the city expanded.
+The old part of the city consists of the downtown and the four original neighborhoods from which the city expanded.
 The most notable building here is the Baroque Government Palace, dating from 1664 and constructed out of red volcanic stone; it is known for its one hundred arches.
 The prominent Baroque Cathedral, begun in 1575, is the oldest building in the city.
 The tall column in the center of the main square dates from colonial times; it held a statue of a Spain's viceroy, which was toppled when the country gained independence; the current sculpture on its summit commemorates Mexican independence.